geraldochiquemba2/MbongoApp/replit.md

 - Investment opportunity email with customizable title, description, type, return rate, and link
 - Professional HTML emails with Mbongo branding and responsive design

-**Integration Note**: Resend connector integration was dismissed by user.
-Using manual API key configuration stored in secrets instead.
-Future sessions should consider using the Resend connector (connector:ccfg_resend_01K69QKYK789WN202XSE3QS17V) for automatic key rotation and management.
+**Integration Note**: Using Brevo (ex-Sendinblue) for email sending with manual API key configuration stored in secrets.
+Brevo free tier allows 300 emails/day without domain verification, making it ideal for development and small-scale production use.

-**Important Email Limitation**: Resend in test mode (without verified domain) only sends emails to the account owner's email (geraldochiquemba@gmail.com).
-To send emails to all users, you MUST verify a custom domain at resend.com/domains and update the `from` address in server/email.ts to use that domain.

 **Free Tier Limits**:
 - 750 hours/month (sufficient for 24/7 with keep-alive)